hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 bindl=,switch:off:[switch name],exec,hyprctl keyword monitor "eDP-1, 2560x1600, 0x0, 1"
 ```

-check out your switches in `hyprctl devices`.
+You can view your switches in `hyprctl devices`.

 ### Multiple binds to one key